Regathering to Serve

-- Remember that you may have church members who have never been in this position before.
+- position before.
 They may be too embarrassed to ask for help and they may not know where to turn.
 Know the resources in your community and make this list available.

 - Donations to local Food Banks are always helpful.

 - Buy bulk foods direct from producers.
 Give away or sell at a reduced rate.

 - Consider partnering with schools to provide food to those families identified as “food insecure” over the summer break – and then continue to provide weekend “backpacks” (gallon zipper bags of nutritious foods) for students to take home on weekends when school resumes.

 AS OUR CHURCH MEETS IMMEDIATE NEEDS CREATED BY THE PANDEMIC, HOW CAN WE MOVE BEYOND THOSE IMMEDIATE NEEDS TO DEVELOP RELATIONSHIPS & PROVIDE LASTING STABILITY FOR THOSE INDIVIDUALS/FAMILIES?

 - If needs arise for those who are typically self-sufficient, their long-term recovery will be different than those who are chronically impacted by poverty.

 - For those primarily affected by this current crisis, they will need support, encouragement, and would benefit from short term financial (or in kind) assistance.